 Angie received her Bachelor of Science degree from Montana State University and has been a Registered Nurse for 13 years.
 She is also a RRCA certified running coach.
 She and her husband, Trevor, make their home in SE Missouri and have three boys, ages 10, 7, and 3.
 In addition to running, Angie enjoys spending time with family and friends, reading, yoga, being in the mountains, and eating dark chocolate.

 “But I also realize that winning doesn’t always mean getting first place; it means getting the best out of yourself.”
 Meb Keflezighi

 Trevor wishes he could be as awesome as Angie but comforts himself in knowing he is the technical guy behind the Marathon Training Academy podcast and blog.
 Not too long ago he was a total non-running desk potato.
 Under Angie’s tutelage he ran his first marathon on October 23, 2011.
-He has since completed seven marathons and twelve half marathons.
+He has since completed eight marathons and thirteen half marathons.
 Experiencing a transformation in his life and health through running, Trevor is passionate about sharing his message with new runners.
 He created the MTA tagline, “You have what it takes to run a marathon and change your life!”
 Google+

 “There is no scarcity of opportunity to make a living at what you love to do, there is only scarcity of resolve to make it happen.” ~Wayne Dyer